 The company currently employs close to twenty engineers, scientists and animal behaviour experts.
-The funding will see the team grow four-fold, and Halter is looking to recruit a number of positions in Auckland and the Waikato region including engineering technicians, data analysts and cow behavioural experts ahead of commercial roll-out starting later in the year.
+The funding will see the team grow four-fold, and Halter is looking to recruit a number of positions in New Zealand including engineers, data analysts and cow behavioural experts ahead of commercial roll-out starting later in the year.

-“This funding will allow us to scale and meet the intense demand and pre-orders that are rolling in,” says Piggott.
-“When selecting investors we look for more than just money - we seek partners who share our vision and have experience in growing global, game-changing technologies.”
+“The funding allows us to scale and meet the intense demand and pre-orders that are rolling in,” says Piggott.
+“When selecting investors, we look for more than just money - we seek partners who share our vision and have experience in growing global, game-changing technologies.”

 Rocket Lab CEO and Halter Director, Peter Beck, continues his support of the company.
 “Halter is set to redefine an industry and truly modernise farming,” say Beck who has supported the company from inception.

-While the company has plans to go global, the product will initially be offered in the Waikato where Piggott was raised on a 300 cow dairy farm.
-The technology has undergone tens of thousands of hours of testing at the company’s Morrinsville research and development farm, and work is underway to begin operations on five pilot farms across the Waikato region.
+The technology has undergone tens of thousands of hours of testing at the company’s research and development farm, and work is underway to begin commercial rollout globally.